Nandini-31/Brain-tumor-detection-MATLAB/README.md

 - Visualization with MATLAB plotting

 ## 🔮 Future Work
+- Integration of **PCA + SVM classifiers** for tumour classification
+- Use of **Convolutional Neural Networks (CNNs)** for deep learning-based detection
 - Improved **segmentation accuracy** using adaptive thresholding
 - Real-time processing for **clinical applications**
+- Extending dataset with multiple MRI modalities (T1, T2, FLAIR)

 ## 📖 Reference
 This work was developed as part of an **ECE Department Project**: